High-dimensional Mixed Graphical Models

 where $\eta_d^{\gamma}(z)$ is the $\gamma$-th element of $\eta_d(z)$, $\Phi_d^{\gamma\mu}(z)$ is the $\gamma\mu$-th element of $\Phi_d(z)$, and a subgraph is called complete if it is fully connected. \end{theorem}

 The rest of the paper is organized as follows.
-Section \ref{sec:model} introduces the simplified mixed graphical model which has just enough parameters to cover all possible graph structures, proposes an efficient estimation algorithm for the model, and discusses theoretical guarantees for the proposed method under the high-dimensional setting.
-Section \ref{sec:simulation} uses several sets of simulation studies to evaluate the model selection performance and compare some alternative choices of regularization.
-In Section \ref{sec:realdata}, the proposed model is applied to a music annotation data set CAL500 with binary labels and continuous audio features.
+Section \ref{sec:model} introduces the simplified mixed graphical model which has just enough parameters to cover all possible graph structures and proposes an efficient estimation algorithm for the model.
+Section \ref{sec:simulation} uses several sets of simulation studies to evaluate the model selection performance and compare to some alternative methods for graph estimation.
+In Section \ref{sec:realdata}, the proposed model is applied to a music annotation data set \textit{CAL500} with binary labels and continuous audio features.
 In Section \ref{sec:extension}, we describe the generalization of the model from binary to discrete variables.
-Finally, we conclude with discussion in Section \ref{sec:summary}.
+Finally, we conclude in Section \ref{sec:summary} with a discussion.